danieljrios/CIS11---TDJ---Test-Score-Calculator/README.md

 ## Contributing

-This project was developed as a course assignment for educational use.
+This project was developed as a course assignment for educational use by both authors.
+Both authors contributed to the documentation and coding for this project.

 ---